 Ahead of the 1st RNA Editing Summit, we have caught up with Alan Herbert, Founder and Head of Discovery at InsideOutBio for his exclusive insights on this fast evolving field.

-"I believe the RNA editing field has reached critical mass and this gravity defying, high octane, risk-free formula, is now operative."
+"I believe the RNA editing field has reached critical mass and this gravity defying, high octane, formula, is now operative."

 Alan, can you explain to us the main limitations of RNA editing and hence the scientific question that you are trying to solve that keeps you up a night?